 A single deduction of \$400 is taken for any elderly or disabled family [24 CFR 5.611(a)(2)].
 An elderly family is a family whose head, spouse, co-head, or sole member is 62 years of age or older, and it may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living with one or more live in aides.
-A disabled family is a family whose head, spouse, co-head, or sole member is a person with disabilities and it may include two or more persons who are disabled living together, or one or more persons who are disabled living with one or more live in aides.
+A disabled family is a family whose head, spouse, co-head, or sole member is a person with disabilities and it may include two or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living together, or one or more persons who are disabled living with one or more live in aides.
 [24 CFR 5.403].